lucianolasala/Modelado_nicho_AVL/Scripts_readme/Environmental_data.md

 ----------
-The following code Calibration area (M) consist of ecoregions in area of interest (i.e., Argentina) where O. turicata has been recorded
+Calibration area (M) consist of ecoregions in area of interest where FLA have been recorded.

 ``` r
 gc()